Columbia Area

 Current road and weather conditions: As parts of the wildlife area are completely closed to any public access and others are open to nonmotorized access please be aware of these areas, you can find this in the roads map.
 Look for maps with road information at entrances to the wildlife area or click here WRWA Map.

-The weather forecast shows temperatures dropping in to the 40'S and low temperatures in the low 30's, rain and a chance of snow are in the forecast which will improve hunting conditions.
-But this will decrease the quality of unmaintained roads.
+The weather forecast shows temperatures dropping to the 40s with lows in the low 30s, rain and a chance of snow are also in the forecast.
+This is affect the conditions of unmaintained roads.

 Coyotes: There are no seasons or bag limits on coyotes.
 Populations are good throughout the wildlife area.
 Be aware that bobcats and cougars may respond to predator calls, and separate licensing/tags and season limitations exist for these species.